Pitino back in the NCAA Tournament with MAAC champs Iona

 The 68-year-old Pitino was already the first coach to win national titles at two schools (Kentucky, Louisville) and the first to take three schools (Providence) to the Final Four.
 He led Boston University to the tournament in 1983.

-Led by the backcourt of Gist and Isaiah Ross, the ninth-seeded Gaels used a 10-0 run to close the first half at Boardwalk Wall and soon set up a ladder to clip the nets.
+Led by the backcourt of Gist and Isaiah Ross, the ninth-seeded Gaels used a 10-0 run to close the first half at Boardwalk Hall.
+Ross made the postgame walk through the empty seats and kissed his 10-month-old daughter, Averie.

 Caleb Green buried a 3 for the Stags (10-17) that brought them to 20-18 in the first half before they faded over the final four minutes.
 Gist hit consecutive jumpers to kickstart the run and send the Gaels into the half with a 30-18 lead.

+”Louisville is a great program.
+Unfortunately, some people in life did some things wrong and a lot of innocent people have suffered,” Pitino said. ”Not only me, but a lot of innocent people that are behind the program and that’s disappointing.
+But I’m the leader of this ship.
+I said it over and over.
+I deserved to be fired because if somebody under me did the wrong things, I deserve it.”

+Iona President Seamus Carey, who met with Pitino in Spain, and athletic director Matt Glovaski ignored the sex scandals and FBI investigations at Louisville and got their man.

-“They’ve benefited from having him in the league and we’ve benefited from the PR,” Ensor said.
-“Now, there was some controversy, but that was a hiring decision.
+”They’ve benefited from having him in the league and we’ve benefited from the PR,” MAAC Commissioner Rich Ensor said. ”Now, there was some controversy, but that was a hiring decision.
 Once they’re hired, I work with whoever’s there.”

+Pitino said he intended to finish his career at Iona, calling it ”a great way to end a very long career.”
+But there’s little doubt the majors will call him again, and that vow of a final stop could instead be simply a stepping-stone toward the next job.

+Iona is a school where coaches usually start their careers, not end them.

 BIG PICTURE